-In the previous blog post in this three-part series, we discussed how to streamline manufacturing of your drug substance – Part 2: How do you streamline manufacturing of your drug substance?
+In the previous blog post in this three-part series, we discussed how to streamline manufacturing of your drug substance.
+Read part 2 in the series: How do you streamline manufacturing of your drug substance?

 The interface between drug substance and drug product is a key part of the drug development pathway.
 Drug substance and drug product development are often carried out by different organizations, which can be inefficient and costly, leading to poor knowledge and material transfer, and delivery delays.
 The complexity of today’s drug molecules and target product profiles (TPPs), and the timeline pressures that drug developers are faced with, exacerbates these challenges.

 At Quotient Sciences, we address these challenges by providing fully integrated drug substance, drug product, and clinical testing services, all within one organization.
 This means that we can manage drug substance and drug product development in parallel and develop manufacturing processes that are controllable, robust, and scalable with minimal risk.
 This ensures that when we develop a drug product and supply it to our customers, there is no need to re-run studies as they move downstream through successive clinical stages.
 This saves drug developers time and money and ensures significant value to the end product.